AutoPrep: Natural Language Question-Aware Data Preparation with a Multi-Agent Framework: An Overview of

-After that, an \analogo~\textsc{Analyzer} agent extracts the answer from the prepared table.
+After that, an \textsc{Analyzer} agent extracts the answer from the prepared table.
 This agent can either use LLMs as black-boxes or leverage them for code generation, which is \emph{orthogonal} to the question-aware data prep problem studied in this paper.
 For simplicity, we use a Text-to-SQL strategy that translates the question into an SQL query over the prepared table to obtain the final answer, as shown in Figure~\ref{fig:framework_overview}.
-Note that other strategies could also be used by the agent in a ``plug-and-play'' manner, which will be discussed in the experiments.
+Note that other strategies could also be used by the agent in a ``plug-and-play'' manner.